 Produced using 2017 data from the government of Liaoning

-Liao Guoxiang said “that the area of China’s waters under protection is set to increase significantly”, if all the red line areas are taken into account.
+Liao Guoxiang said “the area of China’s protected waters is set to increase significantly”, if all the red line areas are taken into account.

 However, there is still no legislative basis for how red lines should be set.
 And vague language such as “limiting development” may not provide effective protection.